 International Grantmaking

 FFF has long been distinctive for its international orientation.
-In 2023, 37% of the foundation’s grants budget and 41% of grants awarded were directed to settings overseas or for work worldwide.
-The lower number of international grants compared to previous years is due to the Gap Program focus in the Navajo and Hopi Nations in the US, which constitutes 20% of the 2023 grants budget.
+In 2025, 31% of the foundation’s grants budget and 32% of grants awarded were directed to settings overseas or for work worldwide.
+The lower number of international grants compared to previous years is partly due to the Gap Program focus in the Navajo and Hopi Nations in the US, which constitutes 19% of the 2025 grants budget.
 Twenty-three percent of all US foundations’ grants budgets are committed to international work, a figure that is inflated by the large percentage of international funding coming out of the Gates Foundation.
 According to the Council on Foundations and Candid’s State of Global Giving by US Foundations, only 13% of US foundations’ global grant dollars go directly to organizations based in the country where programs were implemented.
-By contrast, FFF favors locally-rooted, indigenous grantees.
+By contrast, FFF favors locally-rooted grantees.

 International Grantees as a Percentage of FFF Grants Budget